ryanfunke/FantasyFootballPointCalculator/README.md

 The driver class in this program is Calculator.java.

-# Project Abstract & Description (Orignal Assignment Deliverable)
+# Project Abstract (Original Deliverable for Assignment)

-NIT 25501 Project Abstract & Description
-Created by: Ryan Funke (PUID 00316743611)
-Date: December 12th, 2021

-Project Abstract

 The project created for my submission of this assignment was a Fantasy Football point calculator.
 The original intention for creating the application was to allow users to verify the fantasy scoring of football players by inputting their performance statistics from a game and calculating a total, as errors in applications used to play fantasy football are quite common.
 This was inspired by one of the labs we had completed previously in this course, and as a result the initial framework for the calculator was built upon some of the code from this lab.